daohoangson/flutter_widget_from_html/docs/extensibility.md

 Notes:
   - Use the `resolving.copyWith<Foo>(value: foo)` method to store various data types within the tree.
 Children elements can access this value through `resolved.get<Foo>()`.
-  - Each element can enqueue as many resolver callbacks and set as many inherted properties as required.

 ## Build ops